georgalis/pub/know/music/660e-requeues.md

+## this playlist is not even pre-release
+listing and metrics are converging to a volume two release, more etudes, more jazz and aesthetic tuning...

-When shifting keys, the tonal quality rotates around a circular spectrum of temperment
+When shifting keys, the tonal quality rotates around a circular spectrum of temperament

 <pre>
 <tt>